OfficialGoldenPixel/ezeelinux-script-collection/README.md

 Manager and it's ready to use.
 Keep in mind that scripts in your bin will not be seen by the system if you issue them with sudo.
 The system will prompt you if sudo privileges are required.

+If the script is not executable, you can cd into your bin folder, and type `chmod +x [script` in your terminal (replacing [script] by your script.)

 The Scripts